instagibbs/bolts/02-peer-protocol.md

 If the final `revoke_and_ack` has been sent or received, that wraps around to stage 0, thus ending the turn of the current turn-taker.

+For nomenclature, we refer to the turn-taker and stage number as the "turn tuple".

 ## Requirements

 A node during reconnection and on sending `channel_reestablish_simple`
-  - MUST set `local_commitment_number` to the latest commitment number for the local node that it has sent a `commitment_signed` for, during its own turn.
-Messages sent prior to a node's turn are only counted after the `yield` is received, meaning acceptance of the turn switching over.
+  - MUST set `local_commitment_number` to the latest commitment number for the local node that it has received a `commitment_signed` for, during the other node's turn.
+Messages received prior to the other node's turn are only counted after the `yield` is sent, meaning acceptance of the turn switching over.
-  - MUST set `remote_commitment_number` to the latest accepted commitment number from the peer
+  - MUST set `remote_commitment_number` to the latest sent `commitment_signed` commitment number that was either sent during the local node's turn or accepted by the remote peer via a `yield` if sent optimistically.
-  - MUST set `turn` to the index of the peer(FIXME HOW), local or remote, to indicate who's turn it is from the local node's vantage point
+  - MUST set `turn` to the index of the peer to indicate who's turn it is from the local node's vantage point, with index sorted in ascending order by peer's SEC1-encoded node_id
-  - MUST set `stage` to the stage number as defined above
+  - MUST set `stage` to the stage number as defined above in `Stages`

-Upon reconnection when `channel_reestablish_simple` is exchanged and `option_simplified_update` is negotiated:
+Upon reconnection when `channel_reestablish_simple` is exchanged between peers after `option_simplified_update` is negotiated:
-  - If it has sent `commitment_signed` on the other peer's turn without receiving `yield`:
-    - MUST NOT consider that `commitment_signed` sent with respect to the reestablishment values.
-  - If the peers agree on who's turn it is:
+  - If the peers agree on whose turn it is:
     - That node's turn is unfinished
-    - If the stage numbers differ, the peer with the larger `stage` number must retransmit their last message to continue the protocol as prior
+    - If the stage numbers differ, the peer with the larger `stage` number must retransmit their last message to continue the protocol as before disconnection
-    - If stage numbers match, this means the turn-taker should continue onto the next stage of the protocol
+    - If stage numbers match, this means no retransmission is required, and the protocol continues onto the next stage as before disconnection
     - different in stage numbers should be exactly 0 or 1
-  - If the peers disagree:
+  - If the peers disagree on whose turn it is:
     - If the `stage` numbers are exactly `0` and `2`:
-      - It is still the turn of corresponding user being stated as still in stage `2` and this node must retransmit their final `revoke_and_ack` to complete their turn
+      - It is still the turn of corresponding user in the turn tuple that is stage `2` and this node must retransmit their final `revoke_and_ack` to complete their turn
     - otherwise:
-      - FIXME there is an inconsistency and someone lost a message
+      - MUST fail the channel

 ## Rationale